Last Updated on 10th May 2021 by Sophie Nadeau

 Contrary to what you may think, this steampunk inspired metro station has only been around for a couple of decades.
 It was only in 1994 when the station was revamped, that the city of Paris and the Museum decided to enlist the help of Belgian comic artist, François Schuite to aid in the redesign.
 An interesting choice, for sure.

 What he came up with, I’m sure no one had envisioned!
 The redesign is meant to evoke elements of Jules Verne work and re-imagine a present where steam-power rules all.
-Of course, there’s an abundance of unusual metro stations in Paris.
+Of course, there’s an abundance of unusual metro stations in Paris, including one featuring giant money coins, and another that looks like a scrabble boards thanks to life-sized letter tiles.

 But in truth, there is nothing quite so astonishing as seeing so many reflective surfaces at once.
 Particularly through bleary pre-coffee eyes on your morning commute!
-All in all, Arts et Metiers is definitely worth a quick peek if you’re on the metro in the center of Paris.
-Or perhaps even if you’re not…
+All in all, Arts et Metiers is definitely worth a quick peek if you’re on the metro in the centre of Paris.
+Or perhaps even if you’re not… If you’re looking for more metro advice, check out my guide on how to use the Paris metro.